oscar-system/oscar-website/index.md

-OSCAR is a new computer algebra system being developed by TU Kaiserslautern, RWTH Aachen, Universität des Saarlandes, TU Berlin, the University of Siegen, and other collaborators, under the TRR 195 programme, funded by the Deutsche Forshungsgemeinschaft.
+OSCAR is a new computer algebra system being developed by TU Kaiserslautern, RWTH Aachen, Universität des Saarlandes, TU Berlin, the University of Siegen, and other collaborators, under the TRR 195 programme, funded by the Deutsche Forschungsgemeinschaft.

 OSCAR aims to create a "visionary new" computer algebra system, built on four existing, Open Source, cornerstone systems: